cj-mills/christianjmills/_posts/2022-7-18-Fastai-to-OpenVINO-to-Unity-Tutorial-Windows-3.md

 **Create new GUI objects**

-Select the `WebcamDeviceText` and `WebcamDropdown` objects and press `Ctrl-d` to duplicate them.
-Rename the duplicates to `OpenVINOModelText` and `OpenVINOModelDropdown` respectively.
-Then select the  `OpenVINOModelText` and `OpenVINOModelDropdown` objects and press `Ctrl-d` to duplicate them.
-Rename the duplicates to `OpenVINODevicelText` and `OpenVINODevicelDropdown` respectively.
+Select the `WebcamDeviceText` and `WebcamDropdown` objects and press Ctrl-d to duplicate them.
+Rename the duplicates to `OpenVINOModelText` and `OpenVINOModelDropdown`, respectively.
+Then select `OpenVINOModelText` and `OpenVINOModelDropdown` and press Ctrl-d.
+Rename the copies to `OpenVINODevicelText` and `OpenVINODevicelDropdown`, respectively.

 ![unity-add-openvino-gui-objects](G:\Projects\GitHub\christianjmills\images\fastai-openvino-unity-tutorial\part-3\unity-add-openvino-gui-objects.png)